 - Investigate, prevent, and detect activities on our service that we believe may violate the law or applicable regulations.
 We may, at the request of a school, investigate accounts to determine whether they comply with school policies.

 In What Limited Circumstances May Seesaw Need to Share My Information?

-- In order to operate our service, we contract with third parties – for example a data center operator or an email service to send you notifications – that require access to your personally identifiable information.
-We contractually prohibit those parties from using the data for any other purpose other than to provide Seesaw’s service.
+- We use a small number of third party services in order to operate Seesaw – for example a data center operator that manages our servers or a notification service that helps us send you messages about your account.
+These services need access to your personally identifiable information in order to work (i.e. your email address is required to send you email), but are contractually prohibited from using that information for any other purpose other than to provide the Seesaw service.
 In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, Seesaw is potentially liable.

 - Seesaw may disclose your information to a third party to comply with applicable laws or regulations, or a valid legal request - including to meet national security or law enforcement requirements.
 If we are going to release your data, we will do our best to provide you with notice in advance by email, unless we are prohibited by law from doing so.

 - Seesaw may disclose student Account Information and Journal Content to the child’s school district upon request, as required by FERPA.

 HOW CAN USERS SHARE STUDENT AND CLASS JOURNAL INFORMATION?

 Seesaw is designed for safe sharing.
 Teachers control who class journals are shared with by authorizing people who can access a student’s class content.
 Teachers may also choose to publish specific class content to a public class web page managed by Seesaw, or to third party services including Facebook and Twitter.
 Teachers control whether or not students can share Seesaw content with other services.
 Family members who have access to class content may also choose to share that content on third party services they use.